 Most internet providers like BT, Sky, TalkTalk and Virgin Media offer free filters, giving you control over what internet content comes into your home.
 This means that any device that connects to your home broadband is subject to the controls that you have set on your home router or hub.
 These are sometimes referred to as ‘whole home filters’.

 Most games consoles and devices are internet-enabled, allowing users to surf the web, as well as in-game purchasing and chat with other online players.
-All the major gaming consoles and devices come with controls that allow parents to decide what can and cannot be done, both on the console itself and in online gaming platforms such as Xbox Live.
+All the major games consoles and devices come with controls, while online gaming platforms such as Xbox Live have their own settings.
 Some allow you to set up different profiles with different rights for each family member.

 It’s possible that children may sometimes come across things online which are inappropriate for their age and stage of development when they are browsing the internet.
 The main search engines allow you to set up filters, such as Google SafeSearch, that can help you block inappropriate or explicit images from your results.
 These filters are not 100% accurate, but they help you avoid most adult content.
 You should also consider encouraging the use of child-friendly search engines such as Swiggle and Safe Search UK.

 If you and your family access entertainment content via the internet you should also consider setting Controls on the platforms you use.
 YouTube, iTunes, BBC iPlayer and Sky Go all have safety settings available.
 Each is different and some, such as Netflix, allow you to create individual profiles with different control levels so that each family member only sees content that is appropriate to them.